OxiClean: Is the Generic Just as Good?

 We purchased the OxiClean Versatile Stain remover in the powder form because it was closest to the "other" brand.
 The first thing we noticed was that the OxiClean was only $3.57, so not a whole lot more expensive then the generic, which was of course $1.
 But $2.57 is $2.57 right?
 As you can see from the picture above, the OxiClean is actually a little bigger, not just the container but the actual weight is almost 5 oz heavier so a little more for your money there.
 The ingredients are not listed on either container so I can't tell you what the differences are there but the OxiClean does have little blue particles in it that the generic does not (shown in picture).

 We had to try them out as soon as we got home of course. so we used two different water bottles.
 One with OxiClean and the other with the generic brand.
 Mixed them both with warm water and went to town.
 Both products fizzed up on impact with the stains.
 We were sure they were going to come to the same end result.
 We were proven wrong though.
 After wiping the spots clean of solution the Dollar Tree purchase had greatly reduced the stain but it was still faintly visible, The OxiClean stain was completely gone.
 We tried a few more just to be sure the first stain wasn't an easy one and were impressed with how clean the OxiClean got the carpet.

 One of the things my dad said when we first go the house was,"I wouldn't worry about replacing the carpets yet.
 The kids will just mess them up again."
 Well now we don't even need to!
 The carpets are great and with OxiClean I'm not even worried about the stains the kids may bring.

-SO, if you only have $1 then the generic will definitely help get your stains out but if you can spring for the extra few bucks OxiClean is definitely worth your investment!
-It's a lot cheaper then carpet!!
+So, if you only have $1, the generic will definitely help get your stains out.
+But if you can spring for the extra few bucks, is definitely worth your investment!
+It's a lot cheaper then carpet!
+OxiClean

 How to Save More on OxiClean